Back

 • Early prototypes help identify and address usability issues before the team invests a significant development effort.
 This reduces the risk of making costly changes later.

-• Prototypes facilitate quick feedback from users, and team members.
+• Prototypes facilitate quick feedback from users and the development team.
 Visual representation also reduces the risk of miscommunication.

 Cons